-- informed in writing regarding the committee's decision within five working days to afford her/him the opportunity (in the case that s/he is not to be recommended for promotion) to submit a self-recommendation for promotion. - b.
-Once the department personnel committee has completed its deliberations on promotion, it shall forward its recommendations and specific reasons for them to the chair of the department.
+- 4. Procedures for Promotion - a.
+Faculty members who wish to be considered for promotion compile and submit a portfolio of work and submit the same to the department personnel committee by the appropriate deadline. - b.
+Once the department personnel committee has reviewed the portfolio, it shall forward its recommendations and specific reasons for them to the chair of the department.
 A copy of the committee's recommendation, along with the specific reasons for the recommendation, shall be sent to the candidate for promotion.
 In the library, once the Library Personnel Committee has completed its deliberations on promotion, it shall forward its recommendations and specific reasons for the recommendation, accompanied by supporting documents and evidence, to the director of libraries. - c.
 The chair of the department shall submit the recommendation of the department personnel committee and her/his recommendation on promotion and the specific reasons for it in writing to the chair of the school personnel committee.
 At the same time s/he shall submit copies of her/his recommendation and the specific reasons for it to the candidate and the chair of the department personnel committee.
 In the library, the director of libraries shall affix her/his recommendation and her/his specific reasons for it to the recommendation of the Library Personnel Committee and submit these to the associate provost for information resources who shall affix his/her recommendation and submit these to the provost.
-At the same time s/he shall submit copies of her/his recommendation and the specific reasons for it to the candidate and the chair of the Library Personnel Committee. - d.
-It is the right of any faculty member to submit a self-recommendation for promotion.
-S/he shall submit same, accompanied by supporting evidence, directly to the appropriate chair of the subschool or school personnel committee, with a copy to the department personnel committee.
-The department committee, after deliberation, shall forward its recommendation to the department chair.
-Both the chair of the department committee and the department chair shall provide copies of each recommendation and the specific reasons for it to the candidate.
-Thereafter, the self-recommendation shall follow the same procedures as all other recommendations for promotion.
+At the same time s/he shall submit copies of her/his recommendation and the chair of the Library Personnel Committee of her/his recommendation and submit these to the provost.
+At the